pthom/fiatlight_doc/install_source.md

 Installation
 ============

-At the moment, the recommended way to install fiatlight is from source:
+The recommended way to install fiatlight is from source:

 ```bash
 git clone https://github.com/pthom/fiatlight.git